awumsuri/sellelectronics/src/scraper/README.md

 #Scraper
-##Requires a mongodb database to run correcctly
+##Requires a mongodb database to run correctly